Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: Method

-The aggregated visual representation $\tilde{\mathbf{T}}_{\text{vis}}$ is concatenated with $\mathbf{F}_c$ to form the conditioning input $\mathbf{T}$. \paragraph{Autoregressive modeling and soft decoding.} Conditioned on $\mathbf{T}$, the Transformer-based generator autoregressively predicts the next token at each timestep, producing logits $\mathbf{L}$ over the codebook $\mathcal{C}$ of G-Tok.
-Instead of standard discrete hard decoding, we employ a soft projection that maps $\mathbf{L}$ onto the codebook $\tilde{\mathbf{Z}} = \mathrm{Softmax}(\mathbf{L}) \cdot \mathcal{C}$.
-This continuous mapping not only preserves gradient flow during training, enabling pixel-level supervision, but can also be applied at inference.
-Using soft projection at inference improves stroke continuity and glyph fidelity by leveraging the full expressive capacity of the codebook, yielding smoother and more accurate glyphs compared with discrete hard decoding. \paragraph{Training objectives.} During this visual-pretraining stage, the aggregator, generator, and style encoder are jointly optimized with a combined token and pixel-level loss:
+\paragraph{Autoregressive modeling and soft decoding.} Conditioned on $\mathbf{T}$, the Transformer generator autoregressively predicts the next token, producing logits $\mathbf{L}$ over the G-Tok codebook $\mathcal{C}$.
+Instead of discrete hard decoding, we apply a soft projection that maps $\mathbf{L}$ onto the codebook $\tilde{\mathbf{Z}} = \mathrm{Softmax}(\mathbf{L}) \cdot \mathcal{C}$.
+This continuous mapping not only preserves gradient flow during training, enabling pixel-level supervision, but can also improves stroke continuity and glyph fidelity by leveraging the full expressive capacity of the codebook, yielding smoother and more accurate glyphs compared with discrete hard decoding.

+\paragraph{Training objectives.} During this visual-pretraining stage, the aggregator, generator, and style encoder are jointly optimized with a combined token and pixel-level loss:

 where $\mathcal{L}_{\text{CE}}$ is the cross-entropy loss over the target token indices $\mathbf{s}$, and $\mathcal{L}_{\text{pixel}}$ measures the L1 reconstruction error between the generated glyph $\hat{\mathbf{I}}_f$ and ground truth $\mathbf{I}_f$.